 In all states, it is legal to have your loved one's body at home after they die.
 Tennessee does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Tennessee Code § 68-3-502 (2018), which permits the "funeral director, or person acting as funeral director" to file the death certificate.)

-Tennessee law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any person named by the deceased person in an advance health care directive or durable power of attorney for health care, and after that to family members in an established order.
+Tennessee law determines who has the right to make final decisions about a person's body and funeral services.
+If you make an advance health care directive or durable power of attorney for health care, you can give this authority to the person you name as your health care agent, sometimes called your "attorney-in-fact."
+(Tennessee Code § § 34-6-204(b)(3) (2018).)
+Otherwise, the power goes to your next of kin.

 Tennessee has no embalming requirements, nor does state law specify a time frame within which you must dispose of the remains.